kramskb1/Group-6-ETL-Project/README.md

 # goodreads_data.ipynb:
 	- Converts the CSV from "https://www.kaggle.com/jealousleopard/goodreadsbooks" to a dataframe so that we may clean it up.
-	- Creates a CSV called "book_description" that we use as the base for "oprah_transform.ipnyb" and "NewYorkTimes_Scrape.ipnyb"
+	- Creates a CSV called "book_description" that we use as the base for "oprah_transform.ipynb" and "NewYorkTimes_Scrape.ipynb"
 	- Exports that dataframe to our database as the table "book_description"

 # oprah_transform.ipynb:
 	- Extracts data from "https://en.m.wikipedia.org/wiki/Oprah%27s_Book_Club" to get a list of the books that were on Oprah's book club and when they got on that list
-	- Transforms that data to a dataframe and saves it as 2 CSVs in the "Output" folder, while exporting the data our database.
+	- Transforms that data to a dataframe and saves it as 2 CSVs in the "Output" folder, while exporting the data to our database.
 	- This dataframe becomes the oprahs table.

 # Proposal - https://docs.google.com/document/d/1G0u6-kgOMOAQ3_Y3xE-ebsPB27kjThAiU10sGMlV_Rs/edit